-A question has been made to 'environmental.health@calderdale.gov.uk' and the following answer was received from "This data is no longer available".
+A question has been made to 'environmental.health@calderdale.gov.uk' and the following answer was received from available".
 And "The figures produced were not ratified and were of limited use."
 If the "data is no longer available" is the AQMA monitoring station not working?
 If the "figures produced were not ratified" were they accurate in the first place?
+It is been reported that there is mistrust around air quality management in the AQMA within the

-- 37) It is been reported that there is mistrust around air quality management in the AQMA within the local community.
-This has been reported by at a Cabinet Meeting on the 10 October 2022 [Document included below: Printed minutes 10102022 1800 Cabinet.pdf] Pages: 4 and 5 refers. (\asked how the Council could remedy the mistrust in Sowerby Bridge around air quality management.
+- It is been reported that there is mistrust around air quality management in the AQMA within the local community.
+This has been reported by at a Cabinet Meeting on the 10 October 2022 [Document included below: Printed minutes 10102022 1800 Cabinet.pdf] Pages: 4 and 5 refers. (asked how the Council could remedy the mistrust in Sowerby Bridge around air quality management.
 Community groups were committed to having clean air and the Council needed to resolve issues and regain community engagement." - 38) The statement made in the Council's published strategy for Clean Air for All in Calderdale [Document 'Item 8 Calderdale Council Air Quality Strategy App 1.pdf] on page 4 that "Calderdale Council actively monitors three main pollutants: NO2, PM10 and PM2.5.
 Monitoring takes place at three fixed Air Quality Monitoring stations: Huddersfield Road, Halifax; Wharf Street Sowerby Bridge; and Market Street Hebden Bridge" is inaccurate and misleading as no data for PM2.5 is recorded at the AQMA monitoring station at Wharf Street Sowerby Bridge and is another example of the Council misleading and presenting false information contributing to the local community's mistrust of the Air Quality strategy and AQMA.